Many sangha members hold significant leadership positions. Current Board Members are identified with asterisks (*).

 Rebecca Shōshin Moonspike

-Rebecca Moonspike works as an Interfaith hospital chaplain, drawing from Zen practice.
-She loves the ways poetry and Zen speak to one another (you can read her chapbook Every Present Thing a Ghost from Slapering Hol Press), and co-leads an Arts as Spiritual Practice group at GBZC.
+Rebecca Moonspike is a trustee of the Resilient Sangha Project.
+She is trained as an Interfaith hospital chaplain, drawing from Zen practice.
+She loves the ways poetry and Zen speak to one another (you can read her chapbook Every Present Thing a Ghost from Slapering Hol Press).
 She loves the forest, swimming in lakes or sea, and making art for friends.
 She has found the GBZC community deepens her practice on this path.

 Cheryl Kinzen Morrow